-To his Excellency Sir Prancis Bond Head, Knight Commander of the Royal Hanoverian Guelphic Order, and of the Prussian Military Order of Merit, Lieutenant-Governor of Upper Canada.
+To his Excellency Sir Francis Bond Head, Knight Commander of the Royal Hanoverian Guelphic Order, and of the Prussian Military Order of Merit, Lieutenant-Governor of Upper Canada.

-WE, the undersigned inhabitants of Bytown and its vicinity, beg leave to offer your Excellency our sincere congratulations on your arrival in this province, and on commencing the discharge of those high and important duties attached to the eminent situation in which the discharge of those high and important duties attached to the eminent situation in which our revered Sovereign has been pleased to place you.
+WE, the undersigned inhabitants of Bytown and its vicinity, beg leave to offer your Excellency our sincere congratulations on your arrival in this province, and on commencing the discharge of those high and important duties attached to the eminent situation in which our revered Sovereign has been pleased to place you.

 The recent events in your Excellency's Council have been received by us with deep regret, as happening at so early a period after your arrival among us; and fearing that some temporary inconvenience might be felt by your Excellency being deprived of the assistance of those who had been deemed qualified to act as advisers in cases where your Excellency might think proper to consult them.
-But when we reflect that some of the Council had been selected by your Excellency's predecessors, and that your Excellency has been pleased to express your regret that a difference of opinion should be deemed by them a sufficient ground for withdrawing their services, it would ill become us, either in reference a sufficient ground for withdrawing their services, it would ill become us, either in reference to your Excellency's predecessors (of whose services to the country we entertain a grateful recollection), or to your own opinion so candidly expressed, to indulge in blaming those members of your Council who have acted as they have thought incumbent upon them to do.
-We cannot, however, allow this opportunity to escape, without conveying to your Excellency our grateful thanks for the candid, firm, and open declaration of the line of political conduct your Excellency has been pleased to avow; and we hail the clear and open exposition of the principles of our happy constitution which your Excellency has been pleased to set forth as the surest pledge we can receive of the sentiments you entertain; and that under your Excellency's administration those principles so dear to every loyal subject will be with unqualified sentiments of approbation of the line of conduct heretofore pursued by your Excellency, we beg leave to convey to you at the same time the assurance of our high estimation of the many privileges we enjoy under the protection of the British Government, privileges so dear and justly appreciated by every well-wisher of this province, that in their support, and (if need be) in their defence, your Excellency may implicitly rely upon the zeal and good feeling of the inhabitants of Bytown and its vicinity.
+But when we reflect that some of the Council had been selected by your Excellency's predecessors, and that your Excellency has been pleased to express your regret that a difference of opinion should be deemed by them a sufficient ground for withdrawing their services, it would ill become us, either in reference to your Excellency's predecessors, (of whose services to the country we entertain a grateful recollection), or to your own opinions so candidly expressed, to include in blaming those members of your Council who have acted as they have thought incumbent upon them to do.
+We cannot, however, allow this opportunity to escape, without conveying to your Excellency our grateful thanks for the candid, firm and open declaration of the line of political conduct your Excellency has been pleased to avow; and we hail the clear and open exposition of the principles of our happy constitution which your Excellency has been pleased to set forth as the surest pledge we can receive of the sentiments you entertain; and that under your Excellency's administration those principles so dear to every loyal subject will be maintained with unsullied purity.

+With unqualified sentiments of approbation of the line of conduct heretofore pursued by your Excellency, we beg leave to convey to you at the same time the assurance of our high estimation of the many privileges we enjoy under the protection of the British Government, privileges so dear and justly appreciated by every well-wisher of this province, that in their support, and (if need be) in their defence, your Excellency may implicitly rely upon the zeal and good feeling of the inhabitants of Bytown and its vicinity.